Can Dogs Eat Cinnamon Applesauce? Here is What You Need To Know!

 Can Dogs Eat Applesauce with Cinnamon?

-If simply put, dogs can eat applesauce with cinnamon in the correct dosage.
+Simply put, dogs can eat applesauce with cinnamon in the correct dosage.
 However, you must be aware of the nutritional information of its apple content.

 Antioxidant levels in the skin can be 300 times greater than in the meat.
 This is necessary to protect the fruit from the environment as well as potential germs like bacteria and fungus.
 They will also prevent the oxidation of the fruit in the air (enzymic browning).
 When you rip an apple open, you’ll find that it immediately turns brown since there’s nothing to protect it.